Camden, South Carolina

-Camden is the largest city and county seat of Kershaw County, South Carolina.
-The population was 7,764 in the 2020 census.
+Camden is the largest city in and the county seat of Kershaw County, South Carolina, United States.
+The population was 7,764 in the 2020 census, and the 2022 population estimate is 8,213.
 It is part of the Columbia, South Carolina, Metropolitan Statistical Area.
 Camden is the oldest inland city in South Carolina, and home to the Carolina Cup and the National Steeplechase Museum.

 Geography

 Camden is located in the Midlands of South Carolina, in the south-central part of Kershaw County.
 It sits on the northeast side of the Wateree River, a south-flowing tributary of the Santee River.
 According to the United States Census Bureau, Camden has a total area of 29.49 km2, of which 27.66 km2 are land and 1.83 km2, or 6.21%, are water.

 U.S. Route 521 runs through downtown as Broad Street, leading 29 mi southeast to Sumter, and 76 mi north to Charlotte, North Carolina.
 US 601 runs with US 521 through downtown, leading 21 mi north with US 521 to Kershaw, and south on its own 50 mi to St. Matthews and 63 mi to Orangeburg.
 US Route 1 (DeKalb Street) intersects with US 521 and 601 in downtown, leading 32 mi southwest to the state capital, Columbia, and 61 mi northeast to Cheraw.
 Interstate 20 passes 2 mi south of the city's center; it leads east 50 mi to Florence and southwest to Columbia.